BrityHemming/weekend-project-solution/README.md

 # weekend-project-solution
-solution repo for weekend project practice assignment
+This is a solution repo for the weekend practice project.
+Please do not look at these files until you have attempted the project yourself.